-5 EUROPEAN LARCH TREES In front of you are some European larch trees (Larix deciduas), also called Tamarack.
+5 EUROPEAN LARCH TREES In front of you are some European larch trees (Larix decidua), also called Tamarack.
 Although these trees are conifers, they are deciduous, as their scientific name implies.
 Thus, they drop their leaves annually.
-Tamarack trees are harvested for their strong, disease-resistant wood used in telephone poles and railroad ties.
+Tamarack trees are harvested for their strong, disease-resistant wood, which is used in telephone poles and railroad ties.
 Rabbits, squirrels, and ruffed grouse eat seeds from the 1.5-inch cones.

 6 THE PUMP HOUSE The building in front of you is the pump house.
 Water from wells around PEEC is held in tanks below the ground's surface.
 The pump house, aided by gravity, disperses the water throughout PEEC.
 The large, grassy mound is a water tank storage area behind the pump station.
-Behind the pump station on your left is a septic system called turkey mounds.
+A septic system called Turkey Mounds is behind the pump station on your left.